kosletr/Non-Linear-Control-Systems/README.md

 ## Implementations

-### Part 1 - Behavioral Analysis of a Non Linear System
+### Part A - Behavioral Analysis of a Non Linear System

 This part contains the behavioral analysis of a system including the non linear function M shown bellow.

 Block Diagram              |  Non Linear Function m(e)